Why is my stone walkway drainage problems

 How do I know if my stone walkway needs drainage?

-Signs of poor drainage include standing water, uneven settling of the stones, and moss or algae growth.
+Signs of poor drainage include standing water, muddy patches, and uneven settling of the stones.

-For minor issues, you may be able to DIY by re-leveling stones or clearing clogged drains.
-But for more complex problems, it's best to call in a professional landscaper.
+For minor issues, simple DIY solutions like adding gravel or adjusting the slope may work.
+But for more complex drainage problems, it's best to call in a professional landscaper.

 Connect with certified professionals in your area